5 Fun All About Me Activities for the First Week

 Daily Mix-Pair-Share Activities throughout the First Week

 This is another fun ‘All About Me’ activity for the first week of school!
 If you use Kagan, you will already know about Mix-Pair-Share!
-If not, I highly recommend looking into some of Kagan’s collaborative sharing methods.
+If not, I highly recommend looking into some collaborative sharing methods.
 For a quick explanation: Students stand and “mix” around throughout the room.
 When you call “Pair” they pair up with the classmate that is closest to them.
 Then, share their responses to your question or prompt.
 You may continue the process, mixing, pairing, and sharing until you feel your students have shared and listening to enough partners, or until your prompts and questions have been used.

 For this ‘All About Me’ activity, students can Mix-Pair-Share using the printable prompts from the Back to School ELA sets for Kindergarten, 1st & 2nd, and 3rd & 4th grades!
 The guiding questions and prompts will help students share about themselves, and, can help direct their focus and stay on topic!

-Make a Book About Themselves
+Make a Book or Presentation About Themselves

 A great way to go paper-free for ‘All About Me, is to have your students create a digital book about themselves!
 Throughout the first week of school, your students can fill out the digital ‘All About Me’ pages.
 This can be during short transition times, for early finishers, or in larger blocks if you are practicing time routines and such!
 Then, at the end of the week, students can present their books to one another, as small groups or partners!